Skip to content

 • Any services configured to use a shared pool (such as NFS/SMB) are accessible on the node the pool is imported on.

-• Multiple heartbeats over network and disk (no dedicated heartbeat drive required - integrates with existing ZFS drives with no reconfiguration required)
+• Multiple heartbeats over network and disk for shared-storage (no dedicated heartbeat drive required - integrates with existing ZFS drives with no reconfiguration required)

 The TrueNAS System Dataset Pool